depeperwinkel

 The unique sharpness experience of sanshol

-Smell and taste
+Scent and taste

-- linalyl acetate, responsible for a pleasant citrus, bergamot and lavender scent,
+- linalyl acetate, responsible for a pleasant citrus, bergamot, and lavender scent,

 - limonene, the scent of lemon peel,